Week in Review: Tech’s trashiest merger – TechCrunch

 This section might slowly turn into my grievance of the week, but this week the tale isn’t a screed against Juul, it’s a prolonged eye roll after the merger of two adtech companies responsible for pumping the internet full of garbage.

-Taboola and Outbrain have merged forming a $2 billion adtech giant.
+Taboola and Outbrain have merged, forming a $2 billion adtech giant.
 Those startup names likely don’t mean much to you, but they’re both responsible for a lot of the publishing world’s junkiest ad units.

 You’ve seen them.
 You’ve tried not to see them.